How I started with Yoga

 I was 9 years old when I started practicing together with my parents and also started to follow Yoga television programs.
 My parents were impressed that I could get into postures that required flexibility but that was not so difficult for a nine-year-old.

 Before going back to Israel in 1967 my parents bought books and records on the subject of Yoga and Meditation.

 We lived very close to the beach in Tel-Aviv and I remember my parents going early in the morning to the beach, practicing Yoga.
 I used to join them and practiced along.

-My mother became involved the Yoga seen in Tel Aviv and attended Yoga classes.
+My mother became part of the Yoga seen in Tel Aviv and attended Yoga classes.

 Another figure that influenced my parent and indirectly influenced me in my early days was Swami Venkatesananda, a disciple of Swami Shivananda from Rishikesh India.
 Swami Venkatesananda was traveling around the world spreading the word of Yoga and one of his regular stops was Israel.